-The default instance name is SAGE_ESTIMATING but you can give the instance any name you want provided you do not give it the same name as any existing SQL Server instance on the computer.
+The default name for the instance is SAGE_EST.
+MATING.
+However, you can give the instance any name you want, provided it is not the same as an existing SQL Server instance on the computer.

-4 Click [Next] and follow the on-screen instructions for installing Sage Estimating or Sage Estimating server.
+4 Click [Next], and then follow the on-screen instructions for installing Sage Estimating or Sage Estimating server.

-The software installer creates the new instance as part of the Sage Estimating installation and notifies you when the process is finished.
+The software installer creates the new instance, and polices you when the process is finished.